-b.
+- a.
+Have a substantial adverse effect on a scenic vista? - b.
 Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings, or other locally recognized desirable aesthetic natural feature within a state or city-designated scenic highway?

 a-b.
 Less Than Significant Impact.
 The project site is currently occupied by an aircraft parking apron and surface parking lots.
 The site is visible from Sepulveda Boulevard to the east and from Interstate 105, which runs along the southern boundary of the site.
 The project site has no landscaping or other features of aesthetic value, nor is it located adjacent to or within the viewshed of a designated scenic highway or scenic vista.
 The nearest officially designated state scenic highway is approximately 22 miles northwest of the proposed project site (State Highway 2, from approximately 3 miles north of Interstate 201 in La Canada to the San Bernardino County Line).
-The nearest eligible state scenic highway (which is not officially designated by the state, but is a City-designated scenic highway 1, which has a starting point at Lincoln and Venice Boulevards, approximately 5 miles from the project site, and proceeds northwesterly to Point Mugu.2 Vista del Mar, the nearest City-designated scenic highway, is located 2 miles west of the project site; the project site is not visible from Vista del Mar.
+The nearest eligible state scenic highway (which is not officially designated by the state, but is a City-designated scenic highway) is State Highway 1, which has a starting point at Lincoln and Venice Boulevards, approximately 5 miles from the project site, and proceeds northwesterly to Point Mugu.
+Vista del Mar, the nearest City-designated scenic highway, is located 2 miles west of the project site; the project site is not visible from Vista del Mar.